ibphantom/UniqueInvite/README.md

   <span style="font-size: 1.5em;">Overview</span>
 </p>

-UniqueInvite is a Flask-based invitation management system designed to simplify the process of inviting users to specific services or events through a unique link.
+<p align="center">UniqueInvite is a Flask-based invitation management system designed to simplify the process of inviting users to specific services or events through a unique link.
 It supports both admin and user functionality, with easy integration into media or other personalized platforms.
-The main objective of UniqueInvite is to enable controlled access with a user-friendly interface for both invitation creators and recipients.
+The main objective of UniqueInvite is to enable controlled access with a user-friendly interface for both invitation creators and recipients.</p>

 <hr>